 Many pump stations are today heated to between 15 ° - 20 ° C, all year with direct-acting electricity.
 As the number of pumping stations is large, this means that there are large energy gains to be obtained by safely lowering the temperature in the pumping stations.
 However, when the heat is lowered, it increases relative humidity unless the water is removed from the air.
-This can cause problems with, among other things, corrosion, mold and odor.
+This can cause problems with, among other things, corrosion, mould and odour.
 In order to lower the temperature in the pumping stations, the relative humidity (RH) needs to be checked.
 Airwatergreen dehumidifiers are built with a technology that allows them to dehumidify the air energy efficiently regardless of the temperature.
 This makes the technology suitable for low temperatures.
 Lowering the temperature in 100 pump stations in a municipality enables an energy saving of about 260 MWh per year.
-This corresponds to an emission reduction of carbon dioxide of about 23.4 tonnes per year!
+This corresponds to an emission reduction of carbon dioxide of about 23.4 tones per year!

 Corrosion is an electrochemical reaction to metals exposed to corrosive gases and / or high relative humidity (RH).
 This can lead to high maintenance costs and reduced life of important components.
 Sulfur hydrogen emitted from the grounds is an example of a common corrosive gas in pump stations.